AshwinAce/bike_classification/README.txt

 Each file has its usage description at the top.

-THe links given in the question PDF file did not have a test.py in them, the links were slightly incorrect.
+The links given in the question PDF file did not have a test.py in them, the links were slightly incorrect.
 So I wrote test.py based on the description in the PDF.